 Do you need a travel cot?

-Wrestling with an unwieldy travel cot and a tired baby after a long journey is a stress you really don’t need in your life, so choose one that doesn’t require an engineering degree to set up!
-Some can be assembled and folded away within seconds, even with one hand, and that’s a really helpful feature if you’re going to be assembling it with your baby in your arms or with older children in tow.
+Wrestling with an unwieldy travel cot and a tired baby after a long journey is a stress you really don’t need in your life, so choose one that doesn’t require an engineering degree to set up.
+Some travel cots can be assembled and folded away within seconds –even with one hand– and that’s a really helpful feature if you’re going to be assembling it with your baby or other children in tow.

 What to look out for?